STEP 2B-1: Degrees-of-Freedom, Mobility

 Mobility

-It is critical that the Mobility of a Kinematic-Chain is zero before you do any analysis.
+It is critical that the Mobility of a Kinematic-Chain is zero before you analyze the motion of a Part.

 When the Mobility is zero, we say the kinematic-chain is kinematically-defined, or solved.